gobid/knowledge-map-cheatsheets/README.md

 ### What about skills and tools?

-Now this covers knowledge (i.e. Machine Learning, Algorithms, Statistical Mechanics, Genetics) but what about skills and tools (i.e. Tensorflow, Java, Matlab, Biopython).
+Now this covers knowledge (i.e. Machine Learning, Algorithms, Statistical Mechanics, Genetics) but what about skills and tools (i.e. Tensorflow, Java, Matlab, Biopython)?

 Well, to see all the interesting and in-demand skills and tools you can learn, we recommend visiting: https://www.learningdollars.com/client/select_engineers/